CurlyTaleGamesLLC/MaxFeeder/README.md

 Go to **"Tools > Manage Libraries"**

-Search for **"EEPROMex"** and install the latest version
+Search for **"EEPROMex"** and install the latest version Search for **"SoftServo" by AlexGyver** and install the latest version

 Connect to the Arduino Mega over serial by going to **"Tools > Port > COMx"** if you're on a Mac or Linux computer it will display the serial port as "/dev/xxxx"